Springfield Township, Richland County, Ohio: Name and history

 It is one of eleven Springfield Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Education

 Most of Springfield Township shares the same school district with Ontario.
-Students attend Ontario Local School District, and the high school is Ontario High School.
+Students attend Ontario Local Schools, and the high school is Ontario High School.
 The district is made up of the previous Springfield Township School district.